The Silence in Black and White: Music and lyrics

 Musically, the sound on The Silence in Black and White has been described as "poppy, mid-tempo post-hardcore."
 In addition to post-hardcore, the album's styles have also been categorized as emo, emo pop, pop, screamo pop, and screamo.
+Alternative Press categorized the album's sound as representing scene music, and stated the opinion that it draws influence from gothic rock in addition to emo and its offshoots.
 Additionally, the vocal performances of JT Woodruff and Casey Calvert incorporate elements of alternative rock and metalcore.
 The album's guitar work features frequent use of power chords and start-stop rhythm guitar, drawing comparisons to the work of Jimmy Eat World, Thursday, Good Charlotte and Silverstein.
 The album also makes occasional use of piano and keyboards.
 The Boston Phoenix writer Mikael Woodliked the track "Silver Bullet" to 1980s hair metal with its "dueling guitar mini-solos, nonsense about getting shot through the heart, and plenty of cowbell".
 Grace Carli's guest vocals are described as having a "breathy tenor" tone.

 The album's lyrics have been described as "melodramatic" and "heartfelt".
 Woodruff said the title of "Life on Standby" referred to being in a touring band, having to "put your entire life on standby to try your hardest".
 He added that it acted as a valuable introduction to the band as a whole as it has "parts that are both dark and light".
 Woodruff wrote "Dissolve and Decay" for a friend of his that was having relationship issues, specifically being unfaithful to another friend of his.
 "Niki FM" was written after Woodruff read various album reviews in preparation for the response to the band's album.
 He noticed a theme where "every band I liked was getting torn apart" critically.
 It included a reference to Say Anything...
 (1989), which was Woodruff's all-time favorite film.
 "The Transition" was the first song they wrote after changing their name; the title alludes to this change.
 Part of its lyrics were influenced by Woodruff's girlfriend who had been studying in Europe for three months.
 The lyrics to "Blue Burns Orange" were re-written in the studio; Woodruff remarked that during the making of the album, none of the band members were sleeping or eating properly "so my dreams were really crazy.
 I just remember dreaming in black and white a bunch and really noticing it".